rootkovska/rootkovska.github.io/_posts/2015-12-25-Aethernum.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/j64SctPKmqk">O Captain, my Captain! | Thank you to Robin Williams (HD)</iframe>

-Edward Snowden produced a wonderful new wave of public discussion about privacy: 20 years before husbands and wifes were worried about (not) being able to spy the telephone calls of their partners; today anybody (made a porn videochat) was worried about their dick-pics in the NSA datacenter ... same Idiocracy
+Edward Snowden produced a wonderful new wave of public discussion about privacy: 20 years before husbands and wives were worried about (not) being able to spy the telephone calls of their partners; today anybody (made a porn videochat) was worried about their dick-pics in the NSA datacenter ... same Idiocracy

 <iframe width="560" height="315" src="https://www.youtube.com/embed/icmRCixQrx8">Idiocracy</iframe>